Aside from leaders and volunteers for your PTO, having current set of Bylaws and Standing Rules is absolutely essential to keep your group running!

 The questions or statements below the topics are a prompt to help you form the actual wording for each section.

-Note that you may need additional topics covered in your Bylaws, but these are the basic set to consider.
+Note that you may need additional topics covered in your Bylaws, but these are the basic set of items to consider:

-What’s the City and State your PTO will be located in?
+What’s the city and state / province your PTO will be located in? - Purpose of Organization

 Is payment of annual dues required?